 In a site the size of ANZ Stadium everything is a long way apart, both horizontally and vertically.
 The P.A.
 People used a pair of temporary staging decks under each speaker location to facilitate the removal of the old speakers and reinstallation of each of the new clusters.
 Once the clusters arrived on site they were driven to the appropriate location and manhandled onto the platforms.
 From there, the speaker chain hoists were used to assist in assembling the clusters before they were lifted to their final resting place.

-The system was installed over a four-week period in May this year.
+The system was installed over a four-week period.
 During each weekly installation period, two teams installed the system in one quadrant with one team handling the loudspeaker and cluster installation, while the second team stripped and fitted out the amplifier room to support the new system.
 On each Friday night during the installation period, the entire system (comprising both new and old clusters) was used to support a local NRL match - just another challenge for the installation team.

 The P.A.
-People have been engaged in many of the Stadium / major sports venue sound projects in the Eastern States - including: ANZ Stadium, Etihad Stadium, Sydney Cricket Ground, Allianz Stadium, Skoda Stadium Sydney Showgrounds, Brisbane Cricket Ground, Suncorp Stadium, Robina Stadium, Metricon Stadium, Royal Randwick Racecourse, and the Adelaide Oval refurbishment.
+People have been engaged in many Stadium / major sports venue sound projects in the Eastern States - including: ANZ Stadium, Etihad Stadium, Sydney Cricket Ground, Allianz Stadium, Skoda Stadium Sydney Showgrounds, Brisbane Cricket Ground, Suncorp Stadium, Robina Stadium, Metricon Stadium, Royal Randwick Racecourse, the Adelaide Oval refurbishment, Hisense Arena, and the Velodrome (Gold Coast).

 Find out more at: www.anzstadium.com.au